dotnet/AspNetCore.Docs/aspnetcore/web-api/index.md

 [!code-csharp[](../web-api/define-controller/samples/WebApiSample.Api/Startup.cs?name=snippet_ConfigureApiBehaviorOptions&highlight=5)]

 With a compatibility flag of 2.2 or later, the default response type returned for 400 responses is a <xref:Microsoft.AspNetCore.Mvc.ValidationProblemDetails>.
-Use the Use the [SuppressUseValidationProblemDetailsForInvalidModelStateResponses](/dotnet/api/microsoft.aspnetcore.Mvc.ApiBehaviorOptions) <!--  <xref:Microsoft.AspNetCore.Mvc.ApiBehaviorOptions.SuppressUseValidationProblemDetailsForInvalidModelStateResponses> --> property to use the ASP.NET Core 2.1 error format.
+Use the [SuppressUseValidationProblemDetailsForInvalidModelStateResponses](/dotnet/api/microsoft.aspnetcore.Mvc.ApiBehaviorOptions) <!--  <xref:Microsoft.AspNetCore.Mvc.ApiBehaviorOptions.SuppressUseValidationProblemDetailsForInvalidModelStateResponses> --> property to use the ASP.NET Core 2.1 error format.

 ### Binding source parameter inference